 NPU Amontillado (19%, Sánchez Romate 2013)

 Nose: a bit silent at first, it’s a classic but slightly gentle Amontillado, quite rounded and sweetish.
 Caramel coated hazelnuts with dried apricot.
 Very soft meaty hints (which fade after a while), also a touch of praline and vanilla.
 Still traces of its Fino past, with a faint yeasty note, but quite an oxidative style overall.
 Candied orange.
 Also a subtle varnish top note, I love that.

 Mouth: still very dry but more pungent than the nose suggested.
 Plenty of acidity with a some Fino saltiness and green olives.
 Walnuts skin, not much oak, still some vaguely fruity, juicy notes.
 Picks up nutty notes, evolving towards herbal and slightly bitter notes, but always balanced by a suggestion of sweet roundness.
 Long, dry finish.

 Availability: pretty good, it’s available from different retailers in many countries.
-Around € 18 which is a good price for a well-aged wine.
+Around € 20-25 which is a good price for a well-aged wine.
 Try The Whisky Exchange or Master of Malt for international shipping.

 Summary: NPU is a generous Amontillado, hesitating between roundness and tanginess.
 Mostly influenced by its oxidative phase, I'd say.
 One of my favourite Amontillados in this price range.